 The next phrase is what gives death its greatest seriousness.
 Hebrews 9:27 says, “It is appointed for men to die once and after this comes judgment.”
 Death is not the end of our existence.
 That is what is so awesome about it.
 We are not mere material beings that simply go out of consciousness and decompose in the ground.
 This word from God stands over against the common evolutionary idea expressed, for example, by William Provine, the historian of science at Cornell.
 He says that evolution finds no intelligent design operating in nature and “no such thing as immortality or life after death.”

-According to him "we're produced by a process that gives not one damn about us" (First Things, February, 1997, p.
-32).
-Well the word "damn" is a very important word in this connection, but not the way Provine thinks.
-When Hebrews 9:27 says, "After death comes judgement," that is exactly what it means.
+According to him “we’re produced by a process that gives not one damn about us” (First Things, 32).
+Well, the word “damn” is a very important word in this connection, but not the way Provine thinks.
+When Hebrew 9:27 says, “After death comes judgment,” that is exactly what it means.
 God does give damnation after death.
 And it is the most terrifying prospect in the universe, that we might be met after death with a holy and angry and omnipotent God holding us accountable for whether we trusted him and worshipped him and followed his ways in this life.
 That is a fearful prospect.

 Hebrews does not leave us in the dark about what this means.
 In Hebrews 10:27 it says, “A certain terrifying expectation of judgment, and the fury of a fire which will consume the adversaries” awaits us.
 And three verses later it says, “We know him who said, ‘Vengeance is mine, I will repay.’
 And again, ‘The Lord will judge his people’” (verse 30).
 So when our text says that we have an appointment with death and after death with judgment, it means that it will be terrifying and a furious fire and a great act of divine vengeance even on those who claim to be part of God’s people, but are only external Christians.